sophia-ngo/Journal-SENG300/README.md

 4. Click "Register."\
 Congratulations you have registered!
 Now the user will be redirected back to the login screen.

-Note: Most material referenced from tutorials.

 ## References
-LoginApplication
-credit colinauyeung
+LoginApplication by colinauyeung
+Most material referenced from tutorials.